vCard QR Codes: A comprehensive guide on designing and leveraging vCards

-A vCard QR Code is not only cheaper, but is a sure-shot way of transferring contacts to potential clients, grow the business, and to reach out to a larger group of marketers and distributors.
+A vCard QR Code is not only cheaper, but is also a sure-shot way of converting contacts to potential clients, growing your business, and reaching out to a larger group of marketers and distributors.

 Countries like the US are already standardizing the use of vCards instead of typical business cards as they are efficient, seamless, and easy to use.